Belgarus/Belgarus/README.md

 I’m a JavaScript Developer with a passion for Webdevelopment, Computer Science and Cyber Security.

-* 🌱 I’m currently working on [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations), tackling [LeetCode challenges](https://leetcode.com/u/Belgarus/) and crafting a [JavaScript To-Do List](https://github.com/dwyl/javascript-todo-list-tutorial).
+* 🌱 I'm currently doing an apprenticeship as an IT specialist in system integration and taking [Hack the Box](https://academy.hackthebox.com/) curses.
 * 🛠 I worked on the frontend and backend in two exciting projects: the [Communardo IT Camp](https://github.com/IT-Wintercamp-2025) and [DVBerry](https://github.com/Julius-Babies/JH_DVBerry), an app that helps blind people navigate in the VVO transit system.

 ## 💻 Tech Stack